 - Field Vole (Microtus agrestis)

 - Wood Mouse (Apodemus sylvaticus)

-- Orkney Vole – A larger variant of the common vole found only in the Orkneys
+- Orkney Vole – This is a variant of the common vole.
+But is only found in the Orkneys

-- St Kilda Mouse (Apodemus sylvaticus hirtensis)- A sub species of the wood mouse found only on St Kilda.
+- St Kilda Mouse (Apodemus sylvaticus hirtensis) – A sub species of the wood mouse.
+This variant is however unique to St Kilda.

-- Bats – There are believed to be up to 17 species of bats found in Scotland.
-While some such as the Pipistrelle are common and widespread others are rare and localised.
-More information about bats can be found here.
+- Bats – There are up to 17 species of bats found in Scotland.
+Some such as the Pipistrelle are common and widespread.
+Others however are rare and localised.
+Further information about bats can be found here.

 Cetaceans – Marine Mammals: